LLNL/spheral/docs/user_guide/user/sph.rst

    \frac{Dv^\alpha}{Dt}    &= \rho^{-1} \partial_\beta \sigma^{\alpha \beta} \\
    \frac{D\varepsilon}{Dt} &= -\rho^{-1} \sigma^{\alpha \beta} \partial_\alpha v^\beta \\

-where the standard fluid variables are
+where we have expressed these relations at a point :math:`i` with position :math:`x_i^\alpha`, and the standard fluid variables are

 ==========================================================================   =========================
 :math:`\rho`                                                                 mass density